dbolotov/human_activity_recognition_with_vw/README.md

 ###Data pre-processing

 A timestamp was removed from row 122078 in the original .csv file.
+It was also noted that the data contains 1352 duplicate rows; these were not removed.

-Data was converted to vw format and only accelerometer features were retained.
-This included mapping class names to integer values.
-The original dataset has observations sorted by class; the vw-formatted dataset was randomized at this point.
+Data was converted to vw format, which included mapping class names to integer values.
+Only accelerometer features were retained.The original dataset has observations sorted by class; the vw-formatted dataset was randomized at this point.

 The header and one observation in original format looks like this:
 ```